These days, almost anyone can get a website up and running with ease.

 There are a number of ways to accomplish this:

-- Clear language: It’s more effective to use simple, recognizable terms like “About”, “Services”, and “Contact” in your navigation instead of more unique language.
-If you are going to use unique language, there should be a valid reason.
+- Clear language: It’s typically recommended to use simple, recognizable terms like “About”, “Services”, and “Contact” in your navigation.
 Don’t use unique language just for the sake of doing something different as it could confuse your users.

 - Tailor your navigation to your content: You might only need a few navigation links if you have a website with limited content.
 With heavier content, you might need more detailed navigation.
 Descriptive mega menus give your users a clear path to find the information they need when there’s a lot of available content.